Algebra-FUN/MSDM5053/Homework/hw3/report.md

-# Homework3
+<center><h1>Homework3</h1></center>

+<center>FAN Yifei</center>

-> All plots are not shown in this report in form of paper, if you want to see the plot, please visit https://algebra-fun.github.io/MSDM5053/Homework/hw3/
+> All plots are not shown in this report in form of paper, if you want to see the plots, please visit https://algebra-fun.github.io/MSDM5053/Homework/hw3/

 > Note all tests use the `5%` significance level for type-I error and use `10` lags in all ACF or ARCH-effect tests.